General Program Questions

 Does my apartment have a full kitchen?
 Do I need housewares?

 Yes!
 Kitchens are absolutely included!
-We have fully furnished 2 bed 2 bath apartments in the Court House neighborhood of Arlington, VA.
+We have fully furnished 2 bed 2 bath apartments in Arlington, VA.
 They are not dorm style-- this is a real apartment building and while you live in our apartments with other students in the program, your neighbors in the building are "real-life people" as we like to call them.
 Each unit has a washer/dryer, furniture, basic kitchenware, and internet included.
 You will, however, need to provide your own linens (pillows, sheets, blankets, etc.) and towels.

 Do I have to live in WII’s housing during my semester?